What is a cluster headache?

 - Exercise or exertion

-- Heat, either weather or a bath
+- Heat, from either the weather or a bath

 - Foods that contain nitrates, such as bacon or lunch meat